imthenachoman/How-To-Secure-A-Linux-Server/README.md

     TCPKeepAlive no
     AllowAgentForwarding no
     PermitRootLogin no

+    # don't allow .rhosts or /etc/hosts.equiv
+    HostbasedAuthentication no
     ```

 1. Then **find and edit or add** these settings, and set values as per your requirements: